ueberdosis/tiptap/docs/src/docPages/guide/collaborative-editing.md

 })
 ```

-All changes will then be stored in the browser, even if you close the tab, go offline, or make changes while working offline.
-The next time you’re online, the WebSocket provider will try to find a connection and eventually sync the changes.
+All changes will be stored in the browser then, even if you close the tab, go offline, or make changes while working offline.
+Next time you are online, the WebSocket provider will try to find a connection and eventually sync the changes.

 Yes, it’s magic.
-And you should sponsor [Kevin Jahns on GitHub](https://github.com/dmonad), he is the brain behind Y.js.
+As already mentioned, that is all based on the fantastic Y.js framework.
+And if you’re using it, or our integration, you should definitely [sponsor Kevin Jahns on GitHub](https://github.com/dmonad), he is the brain behind Y.js.

 ## Store the content
-Our collaborative editing backend is ready to handle advanced usage, like authorization, persistence and scaling.
+Our collaborative editing backend is ready to handle advanced use cases, like authorization, persistence and scaling.
 Let’s go through a few common use cases here!

 ### Authorization
-With the `onJoinDocument` hook you can write a custom Promise to check if a client is authorized
+With the `onJoinDocument` hook you can write a custom Promise to check if a client is authorized.
+That can be a request to an API, to a microservice, a database query, or whatever is needed, as long as it’s executing `resolve()` at some point.

 ```js
 import { Server } from '@hocuspocus/server'